trevelyan/saito-lite/docs/how_saito_compares.md

 # A Paradigm Shift in Blockchain

 Saito is a fundamentally new class of blockchain.
 The differences start with the problems Saito solves.

-### Other Blockchains focus on...
+Other blockchains focus on...

 ## 1. How to Make Block Production Difficulty...